Lake Tahoe for generations has been Northern California’s favorite dog-friendly travel spot. And why not?

-The largest alpine lake in North America is a scenic gem straddling two states and offering recreational opportunities that run the gamut from casino gambling on the Nevada side to wilderness getaways in almost any direction.
-People and pooches who love the great outdoors will find nothing else quite like it in terms of amenities, both natural and manmade.
+The largest alpine lake in North America is a scenic gem straddling two states and offering endless recreational opportunities.
+Dogs and their people who love the great outdoors will find nothing else quite like it in terms of amenities, both natural and manmade.
 Whether you gravitate to four stars or consider it heavenly to sleep under the stars, you’re in business at Tahoe.

 Tahoe beach dog.
 Photo Credit: Reno Tahoe (CC)